-- Graf Otto von Schlick, a.k.a.
-Dr Perseus Friend, in the Young Bond novel By Royal Command.
+- Graf Otto von Schlick, whose identity was taken over by Dr. Perseus Friend, in the Young Bond novel By Royal Command.

 - Erik von Ulrich from Winter of the World is technically this, but his parents' lifestyle is not very typical for aristocrats.
 Ironically, a straighter example would be his cousin Boy Fitzherbert's short stint at being a British Union Of Fascists Nobleman.

 - The Champions episode "The Final Countdown" features Nazi war criminal "Field Marshall von Splitz" being released from prison and attempting to detonate a German atom bomb in order to start World War III; given his name, he is almost certainly an aristocrat of some stripe.

 - The aforementioned "Baroness von Gunther", from the Wonder Woman franchise, made an appearance on the 1970s TV show.